Real Estate ARV | How to Find After Repair Value of a House + Determine Max Buying Price

 In this case, the 70% rule says the investor should pay about $120,000 for the home to make a 30% profit (about $60,000).

 Not every fix-and-flipper follows this guideline, but it’s a good rule of thumb to pay attention to.
-If you’re fixing and flipping homes, then you’ll want to consider the 70% rule when purchasing a distressed property.
+If you’re fixing and flipping homes, you’ll want to consider the 70% rule when purchasing a distressed property.

 The formula will look more like this.